Samsung/cotopaxi/README.md

 ## Requirements:

-Currently Cotopaxi works with Python 2.7.* and with Python 3.6.*.
+Currently Cotopaxi works with Python 2.7.* and with Python 3.6.* (not tested with other versions - please report, if you would like to use .

 Installation of required libraries: